ManagedKube/kubernetes-ops/terraform-modules/aws/guarddutty/threat-detection/README.md

         This resource creates an email subscription for the SNS topic.
         The topic_arn attribute specifies the ARN of the SNS topic to subscribe to.
         The protocol attribute specifies the protocol to use for the subscription, which is email in this case.
         The endpoint attribute provides a list of email addresses that will receive notifications when events are published to the SNS topic.
-In this example, the email addresses are "dramesh@exactpay.com," "jsmillie@exactpay.com," and "pkarunakaran@exactpay.com."

 ## Requirements

 No requirements.